 For all those reasons, it is important to include the deadlift in your exercise routine.
 It can be adapted to your fitness level and does not require expensive equipment.
 In fact, you can use various objects to provide resistance when performing the deadlift.

 Equipment: You can initially perform this exercise without weight.
-If you want to add a load, there are many differents things you can use such as a barbell, dumbbells, a book, a box, a jug, or a heavy bag.
+If you want to add a load, there are many different things you can use such as a barbell, dumbbells, a book, a box, a jug, or a bag of rice even!

-Starting position: Start in a forward bent position at your hips with your back straight, knees slightly bent, and feet shoulder width apart.
-If you are using a load (other than a barbell), place it between your feet.
-If you are using a barbell, align the bar directly over the midpoint of your feet.
-Keep your shoulders above the load, while keeping your arms straight when securing the weight.
+- If you are using a load (other than a barbell), place it between your feet.
+If you are using a barbell, align the bar directly over the midpoint of your feet

 - Starting with the weight in front of the shoulders.